Generative Machine Learning for Multivariate Angular Simulation

 In many applications, scoring rules are used to assess how well an estimated distribution represents observed data.
-In particular, the continuous ranked probability score (CRPS), or energy score, is a popular scoring rule, especially in meteorological settings; see, e.g., \citet{candille2005evaluation} or \citet{gneiting_calibrated_2005}.
-However, the CRPS is defined for data observed on the real line, which offers little use for observations taking values on the $(d-1)$-sphere.
-To account for this limitation, \citet{Grimit2006} introduced an angular analogue to the CRPS, termed the \textit{circular CRPS} (cCRPS), albeit in the univariate setting.
-Given any (fitted) distribution $F'$ on $\mathbb{S}^{d-1}$ and any fixed angle $\boldsymbol{v} \in \mathbb{S}^{d-1}$, the multivariate analogue of the cCRPS is given by
+In particular, the continuous ranked probability score (CRPS), usually referred to as the `energy score' (ES) in multivariate settings, is a popular scoring rule, especially in meteorological settings; see, e.g., \citet{candille2005evaluation} or \citet{gneiting_calibrated_2005}.
+However, these scoring rules are defined for data observed on the real line, which offers little use for observations taking values on the $(d-1)$-sphere.
+To account for this limitation, in the $d = 2$ case, \citet{Grimit2006} introduced an angular analogue to the CRPS, termed the \textit{circular CRPS} (cCRPS).
+We now propose a natural multivariate extension of the cCRPS, which we term the \textit{angular energy score} (aES).\\